 Note that $\fn{\varepsilon_e^\perp}{k_q}$ is dependent on the incident wavenumber $k_q$ and is complex-valued if $\spD{0}+\spD{2k_q} > 0$, implying that the media can be lossy due to forward scattering and backscattering from inhomogeneities in the local dielectric constant.
 By contrast, $\fn{\varepsilon_e^z}{k_q}$ is independent of $k_q$, reflecting the fact that a traveling longitudinal wave cannot exist under our assumptions.
 Hence, we focus on $\fn{\varepsilon_e^\perp}{k_q}$ in the rest of this work.
 In the static limit, Eqs. (\ref{eq:eps-eff-strat_perp}) and (\ref{eq:eps-eff-strat_z}) reduce to the arithmetic and harmonic means of the dielectric constants, respectively:

 Interestingly, these static results are exact for any microstructure \cite{To02a}.
-Renormalization of the reference phase for the optimal convergence (Sec.
-2 of \href{url}{Supplement 1}), equivalent to using the effective Green's function in Ref. \cite{torquato_nonlocal_2021}, yields a \emph{scaled} strong-contrast approximation for disordered layered media:
+Renormalization of the reference phase for the optimal convergence (Section 2 of \href{url}{Supplement 1}), equivalent to using the effective Green's function in Ref. \cite{torquato_nonlocal_2021}, yields a \emph{scaled} strong-contrast approximation for disordered layered media:

 where $\E{\varepsilon}$ is given in \eqref{eq:eps-eff-strat_perp-static}.
 We henceforth focus on this scaled approximation because it is more accurate than \eqref{eq:eps-eff-strat_perp}, as shown in Fig. S6 in \href{url}{Supplement 1}.
-As shown in Ref. \cite{torquato_nonlocal_2021}, our formula (\ref{eq:scaled-eps-eff-strat}) satisfies the Kramers-Kronig relations \cite{Ja90} so that its predictions properly exhibit both \emph{normal dispersion} [i.e., an increase in $\Re[\varepsilon_e^\perp]$ with $k_q$] and \emph{anomalous dispersion} [i.e., a decrease in $\Re[\varepsilon_e^\perp]$ with $k_q$].
+As shown in Ref. \cite{torquato_nonlocal_2021}, \eqref{eq:scaled-eps-eff-strat} satisfies the Kramers-Kronig relations \cite{Ja90} so that its predictions properly exhibit both \emph{normal dispersion} [i.e., an increase in $\Re[\varepsilon_e^\perp]$ with $k_q$] and \emph{anomalous dispersion} [i.e., a decrease in $\Re[\varepsilon_e^\perp]$ with $k_q$].